Byron-Dowling/Operating-Systems/Assignments/Virtual Memory/Page Table/ReadME.md

-# Project – Paged memory
+# Project – Paged Replacement Algorithms
 ## Original Project Description.
   Your assignment consists of designing and implementing a program that will analyze the use of a paged memory system with 32 Kbytes of physical memory.
 Your program will read the file available for download